couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

   * `InternalServerException` (#5)
   * `AuthenticationException` (#6)

-## IScope::SearchQuery
+## IScope::Search

-The API and implementation are identical to the `ICluster::Search` added in revision 10, except it uses a different endpoint internally and there is some additional error handling.
+The API and implementation are identical to `ICluster::Search`, except it uses a different endpoint internally and there is some additional error handling.

 The user provides `scope.search("indexName", request, [options])` (rather than `scope.search("bucket.scope.indexName", request, [options])`).